garywiz/chaperone/doc/source/ref/command-line.rst

                                    	       		       By default, all processes run as ``root``.
 :ref:`--create-user=newuser[/uid/gid] <option.create-user>`    Create a new user upon start-up with optional ``uid`` and ``gid``.
 Then
                                    	       		       run as if ``--user=<user>`` was specified.
+:ref:`--default-home=directory <option.default-home>`          If :ref:`--create-user <option.create-user>` specifies a user whose
+			       				       home directory does not exist, then create the new user account with this directory as the user's home directory.
 :ref:`--show-dependencies <option.show-dependencies>`	       Display service dependency graph, then exit.
 :ref:`--task <option.task>`				       Run in "task mode".
 This implies ``--log-level=err``, ``--disable-services``,
                                    	       		       and ``--exitkills``.
 This switch is useful when the container publishes